Wolfy76700/Wolfy76700.github.io/rules_den.md

 - All characters are allowed
 - Gold/Shadow/EX Characters are banned
 - You can switch characters and assists if you lost the previous game, however the winner cannot switch characters

+### Idol Showdown

+- The tournament is played in a **First to 2** format
+- **Winners Finals, Losers Semis, Losers Finals and Grand Finals** are played in a **First to 3** format
+- All characters are allowed
+- You can switch characters if you lost the previous game, however the winner cannot switch characters
+- **Regarding Stream matches:**
+  - Stream matches will be viewed thanks to VDO Ninja.
+  - One of the two players will have to join the VDO Ninja room in order to stream their match.
+Please make sure to use the "Screenshare" option and select the game window in order to avoid doxxing yourself on stream
+  - Make sure to leave the VDO Ninja room once your match is over
+  - Game sound will be off during the stream

 ### JoJo's Bizarre Adventure: Heritage for the Future